jawj/IKEv2-setup/README.md

 Run `./setup.sh` as root and you'll be prompted to enter all the necessary details.
 You *must* use a strong password for the login user, or your server will be compromised.

-The script assumes you're using a free certificate from [StartSSL](http://www.startssl.com/).
-You can either have StartSSL create your private key, or you can do the right thing and create your own key and certificate signing request like so:

-    openssl req -new -newkey rsa:2048 -nodes \
-    -out ikev2_example_com.csr \
-    -keyout ikev2_example_com.key \
-    -subj "/C=GB/ST=/L=Brighton/O=Joe Bloggs/CN=ikev2.example.com"

 ## Why?

 We use a similar setup as a corporate VPN at [PSYT](http://psyt.co.uk).
-And I use this to bounce my personal web browsing via Germany, to give Theresa May's [Investigatory Powers Bill](https://www.openrightsgroup.org/blog/2015/investigatory-powers-bill-published-and-now-the-fight-is-on) the finger.
+And I use this to bounce my personal web browsing via Europe, in the hope of giving Theresa May's [Investigatory Powers Bill](https://www.openrightsgroup.org/blog/2015/investigatory-powers-bill-published-and-now-the-fight-is-on) the finger.

 ### Why IKEv2?